pencil-code/pencil-code/license/contributor_guidelines.md

 Major announcements regarding the code will be made on
 <https://groups.google.com/g/pencil-code-discuss/c/HnS4i9Xrx7o>;
-it is recommended that you subscribe to this mailing list
+it is recommended that you subscribe to this mailing list.

 # Recommended development style